Discrete Localities I

+\endroster In more detail, the partial group $\ca L$ is a locality if there exists a subgroup $S$ of $\ca L$ and a set $\D$ of subgroups of $S$ such that $(\ca L,\D)$ is objective, $(\ca L,\D,S)$ is a finite-dimensional pre-locality, and (L1) and (L2) hold. \enddefinition

-\definition {Remarks} (1) By a $p$-group we mean a group all of whose elements are of (finite) order a power of $p$.
+\definition {Remarks} (1) By a $p$-group we mean a torsion group all of whose elements are of order a power of $p$.
 The $p$-subgroups of a partial group form a poset via inclusion, and it is with respect to this poset that we say that a given $p$-group is maximal. .1in

 (2) Notice that by 2.17, (L2) is equivalent to the requirement that each of the groups $N_{\ca L}(P)$, for $P\in\D$, be locally finite and countable.
-Another equivalent formulation of (L2) (and one which goes some way towards explaining the countability requirement) is that each subgroup of $\ca L$ is a nested union of finite groups.
+Another equivalent formulation of (L2) is that each subgroup of $\ca L$ is a nested union of a countable collection of finite groups.
 Since we shall make use of this last formulation from time to time, it will be convenient to establish the following terminology: a {\it framing} of a group $G$ (by finite subgroups) is a collection $\{G_n\}$ of finite subgroups of $G$, indexed by the non-negative integers, such that $G_n\leq G_{n+1}$ for all $n$, and such that $G=\bigcup\{G_n\}$.
 We shall write also $G=lim\{G_n\}$ if $\{G_n\}$ is a framing of $G$. .1in

-(3) The results 2.12 through 2.15 from the preceding section, which concern formal properties of $\Omega_S(\ca L)$ and of the operation $V\maps V^\star$ on subgroups of $S$ will be employed so often, and are (we believe) so natural, that explicit reference to them will in general be omitted. .1in
+(3) The results 2.12 through 2.15 from the preceding section, which concern formal properties of $\Omega_S(\ca L)$ and of the operation $V\maps V^\star$ on subgroups of $S$ will be employed so often, and are (we believe) sufficiently natural, that explicit reference to them may usually be omitted. .1in

 (4) It will often be convenient, within discussions involving $p$-groups, to adopt the notation $P<Q$ to indicate that $P$ is a proper subgroup of $Q$. \enddefinition

 \proclaim {Lemma 3.2} Let $(\ca L,\D,S)$ be a locality, let $V$ be a subgroup of $S$, and let $X$ be a $p$-subgroup of $\ca L$ such that $V<X$.
 Then $V<N_X(V^\star)$, and if $V=V^\star\cap X$ then $V<N_X(V)$.
 In particular, we have $V<N_X(V)$ if $V\in\Omega$. \endproclaim